zq99/excel-vba-midi-demo/README.md

-# Excel VBA MIDI Music Scales Project
+# Excel VBA MIDI Music Project

-This project demonstrates how to play music scales using VBA.
+This project demonstrates how to play musical scales using VBA.

 ## Setup